Idaho

 When a breach is discovered, the entity must conduct a good faith, reasonable, and prompt investigation to determine whether personal information has been or is reasonably likely to be misused.
 If the investigation confirms misuse has occurred or is likely, the entity must notify affected Idaho residents "as soon as possible" without unreasonable delay.

-Idaho does not set a specific number of days for notification, unlike states such as Colorado (30 days) or Florida (30 days).
+Idaho does not set a specific number of days for notification, unlike Colorado (30 days) or Florida (30 days).
 The standard is reasonableness.

 State Agency Notification to the Attorney General